ICRAR/ngas/doc/configuration.rst

 * *MaxSimReqs*: The maximum number of requests the server can be serving at a given time.
 If a new request comes in and the server has reached the limit already, it will respond with an ``503`` HTTP code.
-* *PluginsPath*: A directory where NGAS plug-ins can be loaded from.
+* *PluginsPath*: A colon-separated list of directories where external python code, like NGAS plug-ins or database drivers, can be loaded from.
 * *Proxy*: Whether this server should act as a proxy when serving requests that are addressed to a different server within the same cluster (``1``) or not (``0``).